 The Districlima network currently provides heating and cooling to 102 clients in Barcelona.
-The network is served by two production plants: one in the Forum area that uses steam from an urban waste-to-energy plant and that refrigerates equipment using sea water, and another in the 22@ district that guarantees supply in periods of high demand and includes an advanced ice storage system to store energy produced when demand is low.
+The network is served by two production plants: one in the Forum area that uses steam from an urban waste-to-energy plant and that refrigerates equipment using sea water, and another in the 22@Barcelona district (and area of ambitious urban renewal)that guarantees supply in periods of high demand and includes an advanced ice storage system to store energy produced when demand is low.